acledsInc/TIM_DMA_ILI9341_SPI_DMA/README.md

 ![ili9341-main-menu](https://github.com/user-attachments/assets/8d12af44-7f03-4a3f-9130-59c3272f2666)

-I was modified 5x7 font to 7x10 font, Because 5x7 font was too small at 2.8 inch 320x240 ILI9341 LCD screen. if you require 5x7 font, modify #define FONT_WIDTH 7 to 5, and #define FONT_HEIGHT 11 to 7 in ili9341.c
+I was modified 5x7 font to 7x10 font, Because 5x7 font was too small at 2.8 inch 320x240 ILI9341 LCD screen. if you require 5x7 font, modify #define FONT_WIDTH 7 to 5, and #define FONT_HEIGHT 10 to 7 in ili9341.c
+And modify #define user_font font7x10 to #define user_font font5x7

 ![ILI9341-main-menu-new](https://github.com/user-attachments/assets/cda98d6c-2b69-4b11-a471-f8f4495c341f)

 High speed LCD graphic demo with SPI-DMA transfer of the main function is intented to examine efect of TIM1 SPWM generation.
 Delay_Ms timer do not match delay time when using many DMA operation.
 I was fix it by used TIM2 interrupt for the each different graphic display timer.